 There’s enormous power in single-mindedly bringing to life one strength of your business.

 If you’re a person who is allergic to warm fuzzy concepts, you’ve likely been dismissing the brand.
 What I’m here to say is a brand is not squishy.
-A brand is the most enduring source of value and financial value creation that we have as a business.
-You don’t have to sit passively and wait for the muse has to tell you what your brand is.
+A brand is the most enduring source of value and financial value creation we have as a business.
+You don’t have to sit passively and wait for the muse to tell you what your brand is.
 You can deliberately and intentionally define your brand.
 When you do, you not only unlock a lot of value for your business, but you also make your business feel more meaningful to lead.

-Bill: I think those points are right on target with what I got out of reading your book and some of your articles, Lindsay.
+Bill: I think those points are right on target with what I got from reading your book and some of your articles, Lindsay.
 You expanded my understanding of brand and what was possible.
 What I really liked was how you could create that focus and use it in a powerful way to lead your company and your people forward.

 Lindsay: I’m energized by what you just said that now you understand in a bigger way what brand is.
 I’m not a purist when it comes to brand.
-I hope that people can start to think about brand in this big way that I’m talking about.
+I hope people can start to think about brand in this big way that I’m talking about.

-It’s less than I’m dogmatic about the word brand and more to say, “Hey leaders, you know that that thing that you’ve been searching for?
+It’s less than I’m dogmatic about the word brand and more to say, “Hey leaders, you know that thing that you’ve been searching for?
 A sense of purpose that can be your focus as a business?
 Brand is a way to get to that purpose.
 I don’t want brand to feel like an I should.
-I want brand of feel like a get-to.
+I want brand to feel like a get-to.
 I get to do this.